-- Supporting advisers, ensuring they are equipped with best-practice philanthropic and social investment knowledge for discussion with their clients - Organising learning events and seminars for members and interested parties - Creating networking opportunities to enhance mutual understanding amongst advisors, philanthropists, social investors, trusts, foundations and charities - Providing know-how, reports and analysis on philanthropy and social investment - Disseminating information that raises awareness about best-practice amongst advisors - Collaborating with third parties to support the development of philanthropic and social investment practices relevant to advisors and their clients - Advocating for policies to promote and support philanthropy nationally
+- Supporting advisers, ensuring that they are equipped with best-practice philanthropic and social investment knowledge for discussion with their clients - Organising learning events and networking opportunities for members to enhance knowledge and mutual understanding regarding philanthropy and social investment - Providing know-how, reports and analysis on philanthropy and social investment - Disseminating information that raises awareness about best-practice in relation to philanthropy and social investment among advisors - Collaborating with third parties to support the development of philanthropic and social investment practices relevant to advisors and their clients - Advocating for policies to promote and support philanthropy and increased giving nationally

-With limited staff resources and assisted by volunteer support our results to date include:
+With limited staff resources and assisted by volunteer support the results during the last financial year included:

-- Recruiting a membership of over 100 organisations; reaching advisors, philanthropists and other stakeholders across the UK and Europe - The Philanthropy Impact website educates by offering access to body-of-knowledge resources, expert opinion articles, event information and member directories - Roundtable events with expert speaker panels on topical subjects, held both in London and other venues including Bristol, Leeds, Zurich and Dublin. - Publication of quarterly issues of the highly acclaimed Philanthropy Impact Magazine, as well as bi-weekly news and updates distributed to over 9,000 contacts - Conducting a market research study of the professional advisory market for philanthropy services including a needs analysis based on a survey of philanthropists - Developing a programme of Philanthropy Impact Shaftesbury Dinners to disseminate ideas in relation to philanthropy and to spread knowledge and information about the charity
+- Retaining a membership base of over 100 organisations; reaching advisors, philanthropists and other stakeholders across the UK and Europe - The Philanthropy Impact website continued to educate by offering access to body-of-knowledge resources, expert opinion articles, event information and member directories - Delivering roundtable events and seminars with expert speakers and panel discussions on topical subjects, held both in London and other venues. - Publication of the highly acclaimed Philanthropy Impact Magazine, as well as bi-weekly news and updates distributed to approximately 10,000 potential readers - Establishing the new Philanthropy Impact Public Affairs Committee to advocate for policies to promote philanthropy and increased giving nationally, leveraging the collective knowledge and expertise of the organisation and its members. - Launching the Growing Modern Philanthropy campaign to develop and disseminate best practice and knowledge at the level of advisers for the benefit of their clients.
+This campaign builds upon the market research study of the professional advisory market for philanthropy services conducted in 2015. - Convening Philanthropy Impact Shaftesbury Dinners to disseminate ideas in relation to philanthropy and to spread knowledge and information about the organisation